intensive-french-course

 Montpellier is a vibrant city located in the South of France.
 It’s a popular area among young people, particularly young professionals.

-2. Montpellier: LSF French Language School
+2. LSF French Language School in Montpellier

 Location

 This program is also located in the gorgeous Montpellier.
-LSF places less emphasis on cultural immersion than ILS.
+LSF places less emphasis on cultural immersion than ILA.
 However, one perk is that you can attend the school year-round, thus allowing you to experience Montpellier in various seasons.

-3. The French Alps: Alpine French School
+Alpine French School logo

 Location

-The French Alps are a world-renowned winter destination.
+In the summer, you can hike, mountain bike, trail run, go white-water rafting and so much more.
 Winter sports abound, especially skiing and snowboarding.
-In fact, you can sign up for Alpine’s Learn French and Skiing program, which gives you designated times to learn French in the classroom and to play outside in the snowy mountains!
+In fact, you can sign up for Alpine’s Learn French and Skiing program, which gives you designated times in the classroom and on the slopes!

-4. The French Riviera: Institut de Français
+4. Institut de Français in the French Riviera

 Talk about intense!
 Institut de Français (The French Institute) offers an intensive program with classes for eight and a half hours per day, five days per week.

 You can enroll for two to four weeks.
 The upside of this timetable is that you won’t be in the program long enough to burn out on such an extreme schedule.
-The downside is that if you can only study for a week or are looking for a longer-term program, Institut de Français wouldn’t be the right fit.

 Location